DataSQRL/company-docs/docs/05-culture/05-culture-practice.md

 **Resourcefulness:**
 * We invite ideas - even the crazy ones - to explore the space of possibilities.
 We evaluate and judge ideas, not the people behind them.
-* We prefer lean execution and getting things done over complete or comprehensive solutions.
+* We prefer lean execution and getting things done over complete or comprehensive solutions to get feedback quickly and iterate.
-* We don't sacrifice quality or cut corners but seek to find clever solutions that accomplish what is needed.
+* We balance quality with efficient execution and own the tradeoff.

 **Responsibility:**
 * We clearly articulate and write down our plans and commitments and share those freely with the company.